Formation of oyster mushroom primordia - features and photos

 primordial knots

-If you have a two-zone system, take the batch out of the incubator when one or two pins appear on several blocks, they are called signal primordia.
+✅ In a two-zone system, move the blocks when you see one or two pins on a few bags — these are called signal primordia.

 How long from hyphal knots to pins?